Logo

 Welcome to the Stockholm Criminology Symposium

-Jonas Trolle, Acting Director General, the Swedish National Council for Crime Prevention
+Jonas Trolle, Director General, the Swedish National Council for Crime Prevention

-Jonas Trolle, Acting Director General, the Swedish National Council for Crime Prevention.
+Jonas Trolle, Director General, the Swedish National Council for Crime Prevention.
 Photo: Sanna Johannesson

-Besides that, we have the ever present and broader theme Contemporary criminology, where many presentations will provide us with an overview of the current state of knowledge in many areas of criminology, crime policy, related fields of research, and relevant experiences on decision making and practice.
+In addition, we also have the ever present and broader theme Contemporary Criminology, with a large number of presentations that will provide us with an overview of the current state of the knowledge in many areas of criminology, crime policy, related fields of research, and experiences of decision making and practice.

 Jonas Trolle